owersite/roles-seeker/README.md

 #### With this "exploit" you can see every existing role, no one has to have it!

+## How to use & what do you need?
+- Install Anarchy API Wrapper
+- NuGet Install everything that is needed! (ex.
+Newtonsoft Json Schema)
+- Change guildid & token in Program.cs to your channel id!
+- You are set & ready to go!

 ### How to grab your token?

 ###### Press Ctrl + Shift + I and go to Application like showed in step 1, then go to Local storage and in filter write token and you will see it like it's shown in picture below